✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Next.js App Router Configuration #

 The transpilePackages configuration is essential—Three.js and its ecosystem often ship untranspiled ES modules that Next.js needs to process for compatibility.
 Without this, you'll encounter module resolution errors during build.
+Cursor generated this configuration correctly on the first pass because I specified the exact package array and the requirement for TypeScript compatibility.

-Version compatibility matrix:
+Version compatibility matrix I verified:

 React Version R3F Version Next.js Version Notes